Disease surveillance: Experts call for nationwide standardisation of diagnostic laboratories

 The experts who decried the polarisation of laboratories explained that standardisation will not only check quackery, and ensure reliable results but leads to improved treatment outcomes.

-According to him, there was a need to have laboratories that churnout reliable results to improve treatment outcomes and the health indices as most Nigeria’s indices are among the worst in the world.
+He said there was a need to have laboratories that churn out reliable results to improve treatment outcomes and the health indices as most of Nigeria’s indices are among the worst in the world.

 “Laboratories and medical lab scientists are very important in the health care system of any nation.
 This is because they carry out medical tests, especially when you look at a pandemic or epidemic where you need to curtail the spread of diseases, the laboratory becomes very important in such situation and whatever result that will come out of the laboratory must be trusted and authentic.